- Clinical features

 - European guidelines weakly recommend low molecular weight heparin, based on one RCT with some methodological limitations.(28833980) This is consistent with literature regarding DVT and PE, where low molecular-weight heparin may improve outcomes when compared to unfractionated heparin infusion.

-- Low molecular-weight heparin might be preferable for patients with mild cerebral venous thrombosis who are unlikely to require an emergent procedure (e.g., an external ventricular drain or decompressive craniectomy).
-Alternatively, unfractionated heparin is probably preferable for patients who are critically ill and more likely to require a procedure.
+- Low molecular-weight heparin might be preferable for patients with mild cerebral venous thrombosis, who are unlikely to require an emergent procedure (e.g., an external ventricular drain or decompressive craniectomy).
+Alternatively, unfractionated heparin infusion is preferable for patients who are critically ill and more likely to require a procedure.

-- Impaired drainage of CSF into the venous sinuses may lead to elevated intracranial pressure, due to communicating hydrocephalus.
+- Impaired drainage of CSF into the venous sinuses may lead to communicating hydrocephalus and thereby cause elevated intracranial pressure.

 - Drainage of CSF may be necessary:

-- External ventricular drain placement may rarely be necessary.
+- External ventricular drain (EVD) placement may rarely be necessary.

-- Lumbar puncture may also be used to reduce intracranial pressure.(29923367) However, to be effective this probably requires serial lumbar puncture, which is difficult to balance with the need for ongoing anticoagulation.
+- Lumbar puncture may also be used to reduce intracranial pressure in patients without any focal lesions on head CT.(29923367) However, to be effective this probably requires serial lumbar puncture, which is difficult to balance with the need for ongoing anticoagulation.

 focal cerebral edema

-- Focal tissue infarction with subsequent edema may compress adjacent tissue, in extreme cases leading to herniation and death.
+- Focal tissue infarction with subsequent edema may compress adjacent tissue.
+This varies quite a bit:

-- General supportive measures for cerebral edema may be utilized (e.g., bed elevation and osmotherapy).
+- If there is substantive edema that seems to be causing deterioration, general supportive measures for cerebral edema may be utilized (e.g., bed elevation and osmotherapy).📖

 - Decompressive craniectomy may occasionally be necessary to prevent herniation.